BAlmeidaS/zettelkasten/Zettelkasten/Chromosomes.md

 A chromosome is an *individual* in a [[Genetic Algorithms]].
 It can be a list of integers, a list of list, it depends of how you define the [[Gene]].
 It will be a composition of [[Gene|Genes]] that will evolve along the GA.

 We want to find the *chromosome*/*individual* most capable to solve the problem.

+*A chromosome is a collection of elementary parts called genes.* (Negnevistky - pg 237)